Abraham G. Mills: The Mills Commission

 In 1888, Spalding accompanied a group of star players on a world tour to promote the game of baseball, playing an exhibition game in the shadow of the Great Pyramids of Egypt.
 Upon their return the following year, a dinner was held to honor the players and Mills was asked to serve as master of ceremonies.
 The dinner, held at Delmonico's Restaurant in New York, was attended by an eclectic and prestigious crowd of 300 guests, among them Mark Twain and Theodore Roosevelt.
 The event's main theme focused on the sport as America's ambassador to the world.
 Also emphasized was the notion that baseball had not, as many believed, evolved from the British game of rounders.
 Reportedly, at various points throughout the evening, audience members broke out into rousing chants of "No rounders!
 No rounders!".
-The display of patriotism intrigued Spalding and inspired a debate concerning baseball's origins.
-The debate came to a head in when Henry Chadwick published a widely read article tracing baseball's evolution from rounders.
+The display of patriotism intrigued Spalding and inspired a debate concerning baseball's origins, which came to a head in when Henry Chadwick published a widely read article for its part tracing baseball's evolution from rounders.
 In response, Spalding, who believed baseball was a fundamentally American invention, published an article disputing Chadwick's claim and challenged him by suggesting that they appoint a commission to settle the matter.
 Chadwick agreed, and in a commission headed by Mills was formed.